influitive/apartment-sidekiq/README.md

 # Apartment::Sidekiq

-WIP : This is just the start of what will eventually be official support for the Sidekiq worker queue.

-NOT TO BE USED IN PRODUCTIN (yet)
+Official Support for Sidekiq with the Apartment Gem.

+This gem takes care of storing the current tenant that a job is enqueued within.
+It will then switch to that tenant for the duration of the job processing.

 ## Installation